iLib-js/ilib-loctool-webos-json-resource/README.md

 ## Release Notes
 ### v1.7.0
-* Update to generate the plural pseudo data for the DartFileType correctly.
+* Updated to generate the plural pseudo data for the DartFileType correctly.

 ### v1.6.1
 * Updated dependencies. (loctool: 2.24.0)